jvillat2/windows-server-active-directory-project/README.md

-# windows-server-active-directory-project
+# Windows Server Active Directory Lab (MacroSoft)
-A Windows Server lab project simulating a full Active Directory setup for a fictional company using GPOs, OU structure, roaming profiles, and more.
+This project simulates the full deployment of an Active Directory infrastructure in a virtual lab environment.
+It includes user and group management, organizational units, file sharing, group policy management, and system security configuration.